-Bone fragments and crustacean pieces in low numbers were present in all the layers related to human presence, alongside one human teeth present in spit 60-70cm.
+Bone fragments and crustacean pieces in low numbers were present in all the layers related to human presence, as well as one human tooth at 60-70cm.
 The shell data from EX1 shows a low proportion of shell remains, indicating mainly an opportunistic process of collection.
-Furthermore, the analysis shows a significant difference between the density of shell remains from the archaeological layers in the sand matrix and those present in the clay matrix under the thick sterile sand fill 9.
-In the upper layers can be identified variations of shell numbers between spits, without a clear pattern appearing aside from the rise in density in layers interpreted as occupation floors.
+Furthermore, the analysis shows a significant difference between the density of shell remains from the sand matrix and those in the clay matrix under the thick sterile sand fill (Layer 9).
+In the upper layers there is a rise in density of shells within each layer that is interpreted as occupation floors.
 Gastropods compose the highest amount of shells in the sandy layers, with Cerithium salebrosum (565g) presenting the highest amount, followed by Cypraeidae (310g), Trochidae (185g), Conidae (143g), Strobidae (91g) and Turbinidae (42g).
-Bivalves are represented near exclusively by Tridacnidae (111g) and Phaphies striata (64g).
-Most importantly, considering the small size of the lower excavation trench for layers 10 and 11, it appears statistically that the shell remains are in quantities about three to four times greater in the clay layers than in the sand layers above.
+Bivalves are represented near exclusively by Tridacnidae (111g) and Paphies striata (64g).
+Most importantly, considering the small size of the lower excavation trench for layers 10 and 11, the shell remains are in quantities about three to four times greater in the clay layers than in the sand layers above.
 A stronger reliance on shell consumption was though present during the first millennium BC on Manono.
-Only two species have been identified, Trochidae (98g) for the bivalves and Tridacnidae (90g) for the bivalves, taking into account that more than of the shells couldn’t be identified.
+Only two species have been identified, Trochidae (98g) for the bivalves and Tridacnidae (90g) for the bivalves, taking into account that more than a third of the shells couldn’t be identified.

 Dating sequence

 The results from excavation EX.1 show clearly that Manono is slowly sinking.
 The oldest layers occupied by humans during the ceramic period are today under the water table.
-In order to get a better understanding of the chronology identified through the excavation, a series of 10 samples collected from EX.1 were sent for dating.
-Here we present the results obtained (Table ).
+In order to get a better understanding of the chronology identified through the excavation, a series of samples collected from EX.1 were sent for dating.
+The results are presented in Table 2.

-The first result confirms the modern date of the occupation related to the house platform of layers 3-4.
-One of the samples of the lowest human occupation of the sand fill (layer 8) gave an anomalous result of 834+/-20BP.
-The other three dates for this layer range at 2 sigma (95% certainty) between 1281-1070 BP, though around 800 AD.
-A moment of the sterile sandy layer has been dated on shell to 1700-1510 cal BP.
-The top part of the clay layer, between 210-220cm, marking the appearance of pottery in the fill, is dated to 197+/-21 BP (WK-37445), corresponding to a calibrated date of1950-1875 cal BP.
-The underlying fill at 225cm is dated on shell to a calibrated range of 2040-1830 cal BP, around the time of Christ.
-The deepest sample that was able to be collected from EX.1, at 246cm before the appearance of the water, was dated to 2155+/-20 BP (WK-37447), calibrated to 2300-2240 cal BP.
+The upper most result (Wk-37438) confirms the modern date for the house platform found in layers 3-4.
+One sample from layer 8, the lowest human occupation of the sand fill gave an anomalous result of AD 1160-1260 (95% prob.).
+The other three dates for this layer fall between AD …? and ?....

+range at 2 sigma (95% certainty) between 1281-1070 BP, though around 800 AD.

+The sterile sandy layer has been dated on shell to AD 240-440.
+The top part of the clay layer, between 210-220cm, marking the appearance of pottery in the fill, is dated to 170-1 BC (Wk-37445).The underlying fill at 225cm is dated on shell to a calibrated range of 100-120 BC.
+The deepest sample that was able to be collected from EX.1, at 246cm before the appearance of the water, was dated to BC 360-110 (Wk-37447).

 Analysis